peterxavier01/peterxavier01/README.md

 Frontend Engineer
 -----------------

-I am a passionate engineer who loves crafting brilliant, beautiful and professional user interfaces and experiences.
+I am an engineer with a passion for crafting brilliant, beautiful and professional user interfaces and experiences.

 * 🌍  I'm based in Lagos, Nigeria
 * 🖥️  See my portfolio at [My Portfolio](http://peterxavier01.github.io/peter-uadiale/)